 Many advisors charge a standard percentage whether you hold $10,000 or $500,000.
 Note that some advisors with higher investment minimums offer services for free, such as the new Schwab Intelligent Portfolios and Wealthfront, which manages your first $10,000 at no charge.

 Recently, the company has introduced planning services that are available to clients with $100,000 or more in a Betterment account.
-There are two tiers of services (plus and premium) available for 0.40% AUM (plus, for an annual call with a team of CFPs and other licensed experts) and 0.50% AUM (premium, for unlimited calls with team of CFPs and other licensed experts).
+This service is now called Premium.
+It's available at a cost of 0.40% AUM and includes unlimited phone calls with a team of CFPs.

 I can invest based on goals.